-It's never too late to stop smoking as the health benefits of quitting begin as early as 20 minutes after your last smoke.
+It's never too late to stop smoking as the health benefits of quitting begin within hours of your last smoke.
 It’s best to quit early on in pregnancy, but quitting at any time gives your baby a better chance of a healthy start in life.

 Smoking and fertility

 For both women and men, quitting smoking increases your fertility.

 Women who smoke can have:

 - trouble getting and maintaining an erection

 - damage to DNA in sperm causing health problems in your baby

 How smoking affects your baby

 Smoking during pregnancy exposes your baby to harmful chemicals.
 Every time you smoke, the baby effectively smokes too, as harmful nicotine and other chemicals pass through the placenta and into the fetus.
 Smoking also reduces blood flow for your baby.